Nexination/configuration-collection/linuxguides/NodeJs.md

 # NodeJS on Ubuntu

-How to do a manual install of NodeJS on Ubuntu
+How to do a standalone file install of NodeJS on Ubuntu

+## Installing standalone

-1. Download the linux binaries of NodeJS from https://nodejs.org/
+1. Download the linux binaries from [NodeJS](https://nodejs.org/)

 2. Add node to path and add a new environment variable called NODE_PATH in /etc/environment
 ```